THIS DATE IN HISTORY: Sept. 15

 Gretzky finishes with tournament highs of 18 assists and 21 points in nine games and is named MVP.
 Many of his assists come on passes to Lemieux, who leads all scorers with 11 goals, including the winner in Games 2 and 3.

 1960: Maurice Richard announces his retirement after 18 seasons in the NHL, all with the Montreal Canadiens.
-The 39-year-old "Rocket" retires after playing on eight Stanley Cup-winning teams and finishes his career as the all-time NHL leader with 544 goals, including 50 in 50 games during the 1944-45 season.
+The "Rocket" retires at age 39 after playing on eight Stanley Cup-winning teams and finishes his career as the NHL's all-time leader with 544 goals, including 50 in 50 games during the 1944-45 season.

 1976: Darryl Sittler's goal at 11:33 of overtime gives Canada a 5-4 victory against Czechoslovakia and a two-game sweep of the final at the first Canada Cup tournament in Montreal.
 Czechoslovakia overcomes deficits of 2-0 and 3-2 to take a 4-3 lead, but Bill Barber forces overtime when he scores with 2:12 remaining in the third period.
 Sittler then delights the crowd at the Forum when he scores to win hockey's first best-on-best championship tournament.